Nevoss/form-wrapper-js/docs/guide/field-property.md

 }
 ```

-but what if we need to setting up more configuration to the field itself like: `label`, `rules` (validation rules) and `extras`.
+But there is cases that you will want to set up some configuration to the field, like: `label`, `rules` (validation rules) and `extras`.
-you can declare a form field also like that:
+for this purpose there is another way you can declare a form field.

 ```js
 import { Form } from 'form-wrapper-js'